bcgov/platform-developer-docs/src/docs/automation-and-resiliency/horizontal-and-vertical-autoscaling-demo.md

 patroni-2   109m       262144k    436m       262144k
 ```

-All three pods will be recreated(scale up or down, in this case it's down) one by one as `updateStrategy` is set to `RollingUpdate` in the statefulset.
+All three pods will be recreated(scale up or down, in this case it's down) one by one as `updateStrategy` is set to `RollingUpdate` in the StatefulSet.
 It will take a minutes or so.

 In the stateful set, CPU and Memory resources are still the same as the default: